What is a labiaplasty?

 Will the labiaplasty procedure leave any scars?

 Although your surgeon will make every effort to keep them as inconspicuous as possible, scars are the inevitable result of any surgery.
 Scars from this procedure though are generally minimal and well hidden.
+Some patients have a tendency to develop keloid or hypertrophic scars and you should advise your surgeon if you are aware of this tendency in yourself.

 What results can I expect from a labiaplasty?

-The goal of your surgery is to reduce your labia minora to a size and shape that is in better proportion with your labia majora and makes you feel more comfortable.
+The primary objective of your surgery is to reduce your labia minora to a size and shape that is in better proportion with your labia majora and makes you feel more comfortable.
 Your surgeon is the best person to determine whether your expectations are achievable.
 It is important to understand a labiaplasty will not make a vagina smaller or tighter.

 When can I resume normal activities following a labiaplasty?